Hunter School of the Performing Arts: History

-A notable moment in this school's recent history was the June 2007 Hunter Region and Central Coast storms.
+A notable moment in this school's recent history was the 2007 New South Wales storms.
 The Hunter School of the Performing Arts was one of the most severely affected schools in the area.
 The school suffered a large amount of damage; the entire bottom level was washed away and the school's library was severely affected.
 The March 2021 eastern Australia floods in New South Wales also affected HSPA by the closure of the school's Hunter Theatre.
 Due to the downstairs floor featuring an orchestra pit, storage room and boys and girls dressing rooms being flooded and waterlogged which caused a costly amount of collateral electrical damage.
 The theatre is now partially functional, open to the school and external clients.
+Since then, Hunter Theatre is now recovered and operating as normal.

 Motto and colours

 The original motto was "Advance", which changed after the school became a boys' school in 1932 to Faber est suae quisque fortunae.
 The motto was changed in 1999 to its English form, "Each of us is responsible for our own destiny".
 "Performing at Our Best" is the motto most commonly used today, taken from the school's vision statement.

 The original colours of the school were those of the 35th Battalion ("Newcastle's Own Regiment") of World War I, green and brown.
 In later years it changed to green and white.
 In 1999, students were given a survey in a bid for them to choose their own school colours; they chose jade, purple and black.
 To keep a link with the Newcastle colours, the new logo (of the mask, dancer and bass clef) has been incorporated into a shield which also has a ribbon of brown and a ribbon of green.

 Following the change in the school colours, a new school uniform was introduced in 2000, with options ranging from formal to casual, including performance and sporting wear.
 In 2001, the school's marching band uniform changed to reflect this as well, formerly being green and gold, and now has a uniform consisting of black, purple and jade.